 Students will be required to work in one or more of the following processes:

-By working across disciplines, they will extend their understanding of the scope of fine art; focusing on one discipline, gaining a deeper understanding of specific processes within fine art.
+Students will be required to work in one or more of the disciplines to communicate ideas.
+By working across disciplines, students will extend their understanding of the scope of photography; by focusing on one discipline, they will gain a deeper the understanding of specific processes within photography.

-Fine Art A-Level gives you the freedom to develop your style and talent; whilst learning new techniques and approaches.
+The Photography A-Level gives you the freedom to develop your style and talent whilst learning new techniques and approaches.

 Course Suitable For

-Students who want to explore a wide range of ideas and develop skills in drawing, painting, sculpture, printmaking and contextual studies.
-They will learn about contemporary artists and develop their critical thinking and personal responses.
+Students who want to explore a wide range of ideas and develop skills in studio, documentary and landscape/architecture photography.
+Students will learn about contemporary photographers and develop relevant industry skills in both the use of software packages and traditional darkroom techniques.

 Preferable Entry Requirements